 NATIONAL LINGUINE DAY | SEPTEMBER 15

 From the Liguria region of Italy, linguine means “little tongues” in Italian.
 Made from durum semolina flour, linguine is one of the world’s oldest kinds of pasta.
-Fettuccine and linguine developed around 400 years ago.
+Fettuccine and linguine both developed around 400 years ago.
 While both are thin, flat noodles, linguine is narrower and more elliptical in shape.
 As a result, linguine produces a more delicate pasta.
 To avoid breakage, pair linguine with thinner, lighter sauces.

 HOW TO OBSERVE NATIONAL LINGUINE DAY